TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 <img src="/images/2018/07/approach1.png"/>

 But we want to be fast! :)
-So of course, we have many goroutines to process our queue.
+So of course, we could spawn multiple Goroutines to process our queue.
-The problem is, what happens when two goroutines want to mutate a value within the same key?
+The problem is, what happens when two Goroutines want to mutate a value within the same key at the same time?
-Duhh, race condition.
+We will most likely have a race condition of course!
 Our next naive approach is to place a mutex lock on the map.
-By placing a mutex lock for the map, we can ensure that no two goroutines access it at the same time.
+By placing a mutex lock for the map, we can ensure that no two Goroutines access a given key/value at the same time.

 <img src="/images/2018/07/approach2.png"/>

 "But we want it to be faster!"
 Okay, okay.
 My next trick is to place a lock on _each_ key of the map.
-Because the value of this map is a custom struct, we can create a unique lock for each of the keys.
+We can use a custom struct to represent the values of our map and place a unique mutex on each value.
-That way, many keys can be mutated at the same time.
+This way, many different keys can be mutated at the same time.

 <img src="/images/2018/07/approach3.png"/>

-This article aims to look at these three approaches, measure them, and show my findings.
+This article aims to look at these three approaches, measure them, and share my findings.
 Spoiler alert, approach 3 is the fastest.

-## Sample Implementation
+## Implementation
 I wanted to see what each of these looked like in code.
-It was a good opportunity for me to practice some concurrency patterns in Go.
+It also served as a good opportunity for me to practice some concurrency in Go.
-I already knew what approach would be the quickest, but I wanted to create a demo of what this might look like.
+My hypothesis is that approach 3 would be the fastest, but I wanted to create a demo and see it for myself.

 ```go
 package main